lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 ### HTML-based plugins

 Context can be used to pass data from a parent to its light DOM children.
-Since the parent does not create the children, it cannot leverage template-based data-binding to pass data to its children, but can listen to and respond to `context-request` events.
+Since the parent does usually not create the light DOM children, it cannot leverage template-based data-binding to pass data to them, but it can listen to and respond to `context-request` events.

 For example, consider a code editor element with plugins for different language modes.
 You can make a plain HTML system for adding features using context: